mcdemarco/cardpen/doc/index.md

 #### IDKWDYWTP

 CardPen can generate a special card list from your [BoardGameGeek](https://boardgamegeek.com) game collection.
-To generate the list, click the *IDKWDYWTP* ([I Don't Know, What Do You Want to Play?](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play)) button under Project.
-Optionally, edit the template and CSS to set up the cards the way you want.
+To generate the list, click the **IDKWDYWTP** ([I Don't Know, What Do You Want to Play?](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play)) button under Project.
+Optionally, edit the sample template and CSS to set up the cards the way you want.

-Next, open the Advanced view and enter your own username in the *BGG username* field.
-Click the *Get Games* button; this will replace the sample card list with one based on your own game collection.
+Next, open the Advanced view and enter your own username in the **BGG username** field.
+Click the **Get Games** button; this will replace the sample card list with one based on your own game collection.

 ### Output

 You have three card generation options under Output:

-* The *HTML* button generates an HTML preview.
+* The **HTML** button generates an HTML preview.
-* The *Print* button prints the HTML page (for DIY cards).
+* The **Print** button prints the HTML page (for DIY cards).
-* The *Images* button generates individual PNG images of your cards for uploading to a commercial card printing site.
+* The **Images** button generates individual PNG images of your cards for uploading to a commercial card printing site.

 #### Printing HTML

-Before generating HTML to print, choose the appropriate page size for your paper.
+Before printing, choose the appropriate page size for your paper (in the Advanced view).
 Your cards may fit better in one direction than the other, so try switching from landscape to portrait or back before printing.

-The *Print* button prints the cards; in some browsers you can also right-click on the frame and choose Print Frame from the context menu.
+The **Print** button prints the cards; in some browsers you can also right-click on the frame and choose Print Frame from the context menu.

 When printing HTML, be sure to uncheck or undo any scaling as well as removing any headers/footers that the browser might add.
 Some browsers will not detect your choice of landscape or portrait for your page layout,